somewhereinthegit/EXTY/docs/6_COMMUNITY.md

 # 👥 6.
-EXTY Community & Governance - *Building an Ethical, Open, Collective, and Lasting Intelligence*
+Community & Governance - *Building an Ethical, Open, Collective, and Lasting Intelligence*

 ---